 Your mystery materials come with individual suspect guides for each suspect.
 This gives them in-depth instructions on how to play, the rules and their Share and Hide clues.
 We also provide a way to get in contact with us if they have questions on their materials and don’t want to discuss them with the host for fear of spoilers.
 Most hosts have a quick chat with their Suspects before the mystery begins, but the instructions the Suspects receive keep the host from having to teach the Suspects how to participate.
 The Introduction will also give any additional Investigators instructions on how to play, so all the host needs to do is read the Introduction or press Play on the audio files and relax!

 If you don’t have an even number, but you still want everyone to participate, there are a number of things you can do.
 First, you can always get the Optional Suspect Pack, which gives you an extra male and female character who aren’t essential to the mystery.
 Another option is to gender bend.
 For some parties and groups of people, gender bending is a riot, and for others – well, not so much.
 If your group is the type who would embrace this, the results can be hilarious.
 Lastly, if there’s enough time before your party (2-3 weeks, please!)contact us.
-We can usually swing changing one Suspect gender around for no extra charge, and we’re very reasonable about rates for making more gender changes to give you a mystery that suits YOUR unique party!
+We can usually do customizations from $25 CAD in addition to the package cost, to give you a mystery that suits YOUR unique party!

 That’s entirely up to you!
 Of course, we recommend at least a few days, but some hosts prefer weeks to prepare, while others will order their mystery game kit an hour before their party.
 It’s entirely up to you and how you want to host your party.
 Since our materials are instantly downloaded and the Suspect Guides can be emailed to your guests instead of having to print off each guide, you can use as much, or as little, prep-time as makes you, as the host, feel comfortable.